 The Australian Government Department of Health funded the New South Wales Ministry of Health and Queensland Health to develop AUS V1 of the NMHSPF from 2011-2013.
 This initial project involved developing the first NMHSPF Planning Support Tool (NMHSPF-PST) – the Excel-based population mental health planning model – and a comprehensive package of user documentation to complement the NMHSPF-PST.

 Following this initial phase, several jurisdictions explored or tested the NMHSPF products to varying degrees and identified aspects that would benefit from review to improve its face validity, accuracy and user friendliness.
 The Australian Government Department of Health subsequently funded the University of Queensland from January to August 2016 to revise the NMHSPF and produce a release version, AUS V2.1, suitable for use by jurisdictions and PHNs.

-From May 2017 The University of Queensland began the process of training mental health planning staff from within Primary Health Networks and State and Territory jurisdictions to use the NMHSPF.
+Between May 2017 and March 2018 The University of Queensland delivered a series of NMHSPF training workshops for mental health planning staff within Primary Health Networks and State and Territory jurisdictions to use the NMHSPF.
 There are now over 150 people who have completed the training and are licensed to have access to the NMHSPF.